-The company after year end, but prior to signing the financial statements have signed new leases for the purposes of providing additional NDIS accommodation to clients.
-These new leases are located in 1/24-28 Glennie Street W, Gosford and 2/107 Griffiths Road, Lambton and are now available and occupied by clients and will be capitalised and accounted for in accordance with AASB16 Leases in the next financial period.
+The company after year end, but prior to signing the financial statements have signed a new lease for the purposes of providing additional NDIS accommodation to clients.
+The new lease are located at Unit 1 / 22 Ironbark Close, Warabrook NSW 2304 are now available and occupied by clients and will be capitalised and accounted for in accordance with AASB16 Leases in the next financial period.